We've developed a resource to support the health and well-being of social care workers during the coronavirus pandemic.

 We are keen to support you and we continue to maintain the online health and well-being resource.
 We hope you find the resource useful in maintaining your health and well-being over the coming challenging weeks and months.

 Need help now?

 Are you feeling overwhelmed, anxious and feeling like you just can’t go on?
 Perhaps you are feeling out of control and fearful - you are not alone.
 The World Health Organisation has described the coronavirus outbreak as “unique and unprecedented scenario” for many frontline workers.

-Get help now – please do not delay seeking support from the services listed below
+Get help now – please do not delay seeking support from the services listed.